apohllo/ror-tasks/task-2/Readme.md

 result of that call is expected to be different, since the *indirect* input of the test (i.e. the value returned by the database) is different.

-Imagine how complicated would be this scenario, if we have to use the real database implementation.
+Imagine how complicated this scenario would be, if we have to use the real database implementation.
 For instance, we would have to add a special option for the database to produce invalid results.
-This would have to implemented in the database, but the purpose of that option would be limited only to testing - very bad idea.
+This would have to be implemented in the database, but the purpose of that option would be limited only to testing - a very bad idea.
 In contrast - in the above code we only change the value returned by the test double and everything works as expected.
 What is more, the change that influenced the behavior of the `TodoList` is directly observable, making the test easy to understand.